Sunday, 10 November 2019

 Accept lies being told about you as the liars very 'valid perception' of you.

-Accept that most, for no reason that can be justified, will be against you as per their norm.
+Accept most, for no reason that can be justified, will be against you as per their norm.

 Accept that, unless you have written confirmation, it wasn't said (only when what was said could work in your favour, of course).